contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-The response confirms the recently included Asset:
+The response confirms the recently included asset:

 ~~~ json
 {